Published On: Mar 28 2013 11:55:08 AM CDTUpdated On: Apr 01 2016 01:00:00 AM CDT

 1980: Brian Johnson is announced as the replacement for the late Bon Scott as the lead singer of hard rock band AC/DC.
 Scott had died on Feb.
 19, 1980, after a night of heavy drinking.
 Johnson's first album with the band would be "Back In Black," which was made as a tribute to Scott.
 The album launched the Australian band to new heights of success and became their all time best-seller.

-1980: Actress and model Bijou Phillips, best known for movies such as "Black and White," "Almost Famous," "Bully," "The Door in the Floor," "Hostel: Part II" and "Choke," is born in Greenwich, Conn.
+1980: Actress and model Bijou Phillips, best known for movies such as "Black and White," "Almost Famous," "Bully," "The Door in the Floor," "Hostel: Part II" and "Choke," is born in Greenwich, Connecticut.
 Phillips is the daughter of late singer John Phillips of The Mamas & the Papas and the half-sister of fellow actress Mackenzie Phillips and Wilson Phillips singer Chynna Phillips.

 1978: The sitcom "The Bob Newhart Show" airs its series finale, "Happy Trails To You," after six seasons.
 The sitcom, in which comedian Bob Newhart portrayed a Chicago psychologist having to deal with his patients and fellow office workers, ranked in the top 20 its first three seasons but had started to slip in the ratings by the end of its fifth season.